 I asked Macrium about this over PM and they confirmed that it would be possible, so I'm submitting it as an official Wish List request.
-Not all users store their definition files in locked down locations such as within their own user profile folder, which means some definition files would be editable even by non-admin users -- and it occurred to me that malicious modification of a definition file, either by malware or a human attacker, could have some serious consequences.
+Not all users store their definition files in locked down locations such as within their own user profile folder, which means some definition files would be editable even by non-admin users.
+Additionally, even definition files stored in locked down locations safe from malicious non-admin humans would remain vulnerable to malicious modification by malware.
+The ability to modify definition files can have some serious consequences.
 The greatest risks in my mind are these:

 - Redirecting backups to a different destination, which could facilitate data theft.
 For example, a full system image sent to a location that the attacker controlled would give them access to data from the system that they would not otherwise have had as a non-admin.